matheushjs/ElfCudaLibs/ElfColCnt/README.md

 <a name="singlesteps-halfthreads"></a>
 SingleSteps HalfThreads
 ---

+**This approach has been discontinued due to its lack of usefulness and, therefore, has been removed from the repository.**

 Our problem in the previous paralellization was that we launched a whole *N \* N* grid of threads, when we only need *(N^2 - N) / 2*.
 To solve this, we launch *(N^2 - N) / 2* threads that map into positions of a matrix in the following fashion (consider a *4 x 4* matrix):